All Episodes

 All right, joining us now, Kellyanne Conway, counselor to the president.

-Uh Kellyanne, always great to talk to you.
+Kellyanne, always great to talk to you.

 How are you?

-I'm great, son.
+I'm great, Sean.

 How are you today?

-You know, I wanted you to come on the program, uh, not to address all these other issues.
+You know, I wanted you to come on the program, not to address all these other issues.

 I don't want to drag you into that.

-Um, I want to ask you specifically.
+I want to ask you specifically.

-I'm watching a president that is working his way through Asia, gave an incredible speech 30 miles from the demilitarized zone in South Korea, had a position of peace through strength, stern warnings to Kim Jong un North Korea, seems to have hit it off fabulously with the president of China.
+I'm watching a president that is working his way through Asia, gave an incredible speech 30 miles from the demilitarized zone in South Korea, had a position of peace-through strength, stern warnings to Kim Jong-un, North Korea, seems to have hit it off fabulously with the president of China.

-Now he's the, you know, if I wondered now if maybe his greatest legacy won't be his ability to get this thing straightened out in North Korea, which is extraordinarily dangerous and complicated.
+And it seems like, you know, for a president that has accomplished everything he could do on his own as he waits for Congress, now he's the, you know, I wondered now if maybe his greatest legacy won't be his ability to get this thing straightened out in North Korea, which is extraordinarily dangerous and complicated.

-And so this is these he's building on that.
+And so this is these, he's building on that.

 I think what this trip also did was it told the international community that North Korea is not a problem and menace unique to the United States.